hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 The first experiment was informal, expository and visual (section 2), while the second experiment was an attempt to turn difficult problems into bite-sized chunks (in section 3).
-I'm not sure the latter succeeded, but the point of the experiment is to check!
+I'm not sure the latter succeeded, but the point of the experiment is to try!

 #### What's next?